 The fund financial statements provide more detailed information about the Academy's funds, focusing on its more significant or "major" funds - not the Academy as a whole.
 Funds are accounting devices the Academy uses to keep track of specific sources of funding and spending on particular programs.
-The Academy has a general fund and a fiduciary fund.
+The Academy has a general fund and a special revenue fund.

-- Some funds are required by State law and by debt agreements. - The Academy could establish other funds to control and manage money for particular purposes (like school lunch).
+- > Some funds are required by State law and by debt agreements. - > The Academy establishes other funds to control and manage money for particular purposes (like student/school activities).